gewarren/docs/docs/csharp/programming-guide/concepts/linq/applicability-of-functional-transformation.md

 - Data streaming protocols.
 Encoding data into and decoding data from communication protocols can often be represented by a simple functional transform.

 - RDBMS and OODBMS data.
-Relational and object-oriented databases, just like XML, are widely-used structured data sources.
+Relational and object-oriented databases, just like XML, are widely used structured data sources.

 - Mathematic, statistic, and science solutions.
 These fields tend to manipulate large data sets to assist the user in visualizing, estimating, or actually solving non-trivial problems.